reem/rprezto/README.md

 Prezto will work with any recent release of Zsh, but the minimum required version is 4.3.17.

+By default installs to $HOME, can be set to install elsewhere by setting
+$ZDOTDIR.

   1. Launch Zsh:

         zsh